 - Cut just below some leaves

-- Remove bottom leaves and pop the cuttings in a jar of water in the kitchen
+- Pop the cuttings in a jar of water in the kitchen

 - Leave to root for about a fortnight but it doesn’t matter if longer – you want a nice healthy root system before planting